noahgibbs/codefolio_middleman/source/topics/rails/index.html.markdown

 * [Why Rails and Not Sinatra or Node.js?](/posts/Why-Rails-and-not-Sinatra-or-Node-js/) - an older post about Rails' continued advantages...
 Most of which are still true
 * [Rack Authentication Middleware](/posts/Rack-Authentication-Middleware/) - how to use the simple built-in Rack authentication middleware

-About Ruby on Rails Internals:
+Larger Projects to Learn Rails:

-* A [workshop I gave at Southeast Ruby 2019](/links/2019_railsconf_workshop.key) - similar to, but quite different from, Rebuilding Rails; build a stripped-down minimal MVC framework as fast as possible, roughly
+* A [workshop I gave at Southeast Ruby 2019](https://speakerdeck.com/noahgibbs/build-your-own-framework-to-understand-rails-magic) - similar to, but quite different from, Rebuilding Rails; build a stripped-down minimal MVC framework as fast as possible, roughly
-* My book, <a href="https://rebuilding-rails.com">Rebuilding Rails</a>, is about how to understand Ruby on Rails deeply by building your own Ruby web framework, from blank directories, structured like Rails.
+* My book <a href="https://rebuilding-rails.com">Rebuilding Rails</a> is about how to understand Ruby on Rails deeply by building your own Ruby web framework, from blank directories, structured like Rails.